elliotaplant/brancher/README.md

 A tool for making branches that track issues on GitHub

+## What it does

+Makes feature/bug branches and personal branches off of those features branches with a helpful dropdown menu

 ## Installation

 - Go to the [releases](https://github.com/elliotaplant/brancher/releases) page and download the binary for your OS